Star Trek: Voyager

 And poor Lt.
 Joe "Red Shirt" Carey (Josh Clark).
 He's shot dead before it's all over here.
 There were so many years where this guy was relegated to the off-screen sidelines that many viewers assumed he'd simply died (most common was to erroneously recall him as being eaten in "Basics, Part II" — but, no, that was Ensign Hogan).
 Now Carey gets his true farewell appearance less than a month from the end of the series.
 I guess his number had to be up one of these days, turning out to be later rather than sooner.

-The premise for "Friendship One" might've been more interesting had it been more in the vein of TNG's "First Contact" (the fifth-season episode, not the movie), which was about how humans make contact with an alien civilization.
+The premise for "Friendship One" might've been more interesting had it been more in the vein of TNG's "First Contact" (the fourth-season episode, not the movie), which was about how humans make contact with an alien civilization.
 But since that episode has already been done, we instead have first contact as a warning of the dangers of misused technology.

 Friendship 1 was a human probe sent in the late 21st century, shortly after warp travel became a reality and humans realized they were not alone in the universe.
 It was intended to share knowledge with any other-worldly society that might comprehend its message.
 Starfleet, now having regular contact with Voyager, sends Janeway and her crew on an assignment to try to retrieve the probe, which had last been tracked over a century ago to somewhere in the Delta Quadrant ... not far, coincidentally (yeah, yeah), from Voyager's current position.
 Retrieving it would be a great historical find.